 The SushiSwap subgraph works by listening for events emitted by one or more data sources (Smart Contracts) on the various chains.
 It handles the indexing and caching of data which can later be queried using an exposed GraphQL API, providing an excellent developer experience.

-Each subgraph is broken into its own section and documented in two forms: by entity and by queries.
+Each subgraph is broken down into its own section and documented in two forms: by entity and by queries.

 Current Subgraph Locations